huggingface/blog/improve_parquet_dedupe.md

 Here, the new file is only 89% deduped, requiring 230MB of additional storage.

-(Idea for the Parquet format maintainers.
-Perhaps switch to relative offsets instead of absolute offsets?)

 ## Deletion

-Here we delete a row from the middle of the file.
-(Insertion should have
+Here we delete a row from the middle of the file (Insertion should have
-    similar behavior) As this reorganizes the entire row group layout (each row group is 1000 rows), we see that we dedupe the first half of the file, but the remaining file is has completely new blocks.
+    similar behavior).
+As this reorganizes the entire row group layout (each row group is 1000 rows), we see that we dedupe the first half of the file, but the remaining file is has completely new blocks.